 If you brought it after reading this and have dropped your camera in it's bag and it survived, you’re welcome.
 If not, you’re carrying about kit that costs a fair whack of money.
 Don’t skimp on a kit bag.
-The £40 and upwards you spend on a reasonable bag is nothing compared to the £600 you spent on that camera body.
+The £40 and upwards you spend on a reasonable bag is nothing compared to the £700+ you spent on that camera body not to mention those lenses!
 If I'm going to drop it in a bag, I at least want that bag to be fairly well padded and therefore giving it more of a chance to survive.

 Things to bear in mind Spare memory cards and lens wipes Carry more than one battery if you are out for a while.
 Be careful where you shoot.
 If you must shoot somewhere that is a little sketchy, take out your headphones so you can hear what’s happening around you.
 And don’t flash your kit around